hackerpad-app/hackerpad-tauri/README.md

 # Hackerpad

-Hackerpad is a scratch pad for distracted software engineers.
+[Hackerpad](https://hackerpad.info) is a scratch pad for distracted software engineers.

-hackerpad.info